harpocrates-project/distributed_hhe_ppml/README.md

 - The `CiphertextBytes` message contains two fields:
      - `HHEDecomp`: A repeated field of bytes, which likely represents a collection of encrypted data segments.
-     - `analystID`: A string that identifies the analyst associated with the encrypted data.
+     - `analystID`: A string that identifies the UUID of the analyst associated with the encrypted data.
 - The `Empty` return type is used to acknowledge that the operation has been completed.